EvaMaeRey/ggplot2-extension-cookbook/README.md

 '../ggwaterfall/R/geom_waterfall'.` It is a great help not to have to pull up files and copy and paste.
 I’m very grateful to Yihui Xie for his insights and efforts at making this possible.

-At present, I’ll just show examples of functionality, and then link to the READMEs for further investigation of the specific recipes/strategies used.

 I’m personally grateful to other ggplot2 extenders and R enthusiasts that have supported this journey.